pallabofficial/sun-studios/README.md

 •	create a contact section❌<br>
 •	fix the not working of the exit website button in disclaimer box in browsers other than chrome⚠️(temporary fix)<br>
 •	change the hover effect of navitems while dark mode❌<br>
+•	change the arrow color of the more-projects button while hovered❌<br>
 •	optimize javascript codes (avoid repitition)❌<br><br>